 For option 2, XBeach assumes the output of the SWAN file is in nautical terms.
 If the file is in Cartesian angles, the user must specify the angle in degrees to rotate the x-axis in SWAN to the x-axis in XBeach (in Cartesian terms).
 This value need to be specified (keyword dthetaS_XB=<number>).

 For the user-defined spectrum (option 3) it is important to note that the angles in the input file must be in the coordinate system of XBeach, i.e. 0° is in the direction of the x-axis, 90° is in the direction of the y-axis.
-Also, the angles in the file must be increasing.
+Also, the angles in the file must be increasing

 For all three options, XBeach offers the possibility of both a time-varying (filelist) and space-varying spectra (loclist).
 With filelist it is possible to define a sequence of sea-states, while with loclist it is possible to define the spectrum location containing the world x-coordinate and world y-coordinate of the location that the input spectrum should apply.
 More information about the input description can be found in @.